 What if I have further questions about the email counselling service?

-If you have any other questions or concerns about the email counselling service, send an email to the UCS general administration email address firstname.lastname@example.org or telephone the UCS on 02476 523761 or call in during office hours.
+If you have any other questions or concerns about the email counselling service, please send an email to the Counselling Service general administration email address email@example.com, by telephone on 02476 523761 or call in during office hours.

 My counsellor and I worked through issues systematically, and it really helped to understand how they were all linked.
 I still review the emails in times of need, and overall feel more in control over my relationships and actions now."

 I was able to talk about feelings that had been bothering me for a long time, which I had never felt able to do before.

 Because I do not know who the person is, it makes it easy to write down whatever I’ve been thinking and wish to talk about without the fear of their perception of me being changed, or being judged

 I would say that it is a very good solution to

 those who feel that they may not be able to express themselves as well in a face to face environment"